-And you know what, it makes for a really individual game that doesn’t just feel like a direct clone. its almost like a Mario chickeded out of the original SMW last minute and Luigi stepped in…
+And you know what, it makes for a really individual game that doesn’t just feel like a direct clone.
+Its almost like a Mario chickened out of the original SMW last minute and Luigi stepped in…

 … not that’s a universe I would like to live in.

 Next up in our best Super Mario World ROM hacks list is a game that sees a killer cyclops boo causing havoc.